 Divemaster / Dive Guide Policy

-We provide a complimentary in-water Divemaster / Dive Guide our dive boat trips.
+We provide a complimentary in-water Divemaster / Dive Guide on our Full-Boat Charters.
 Divemaster / Dive Guides are not a substitute for the diver currency requirement or a substitute for proficiency and do not provide instruction.
 Divers are expected to perform to the skill level of their certification which includes dive planning.
 Complimentary Divemaster / Dive Guide have no cash value.

 Due to circumstances beyond our control and in order to avoid trip cancellations we reserve the right subcontract a dive boat that may carry more than six passengers.
 While we make all attempts to prevent this from happening we can’t control unforeseen mechanical issues, sudden illness, acts of nature, or other circumstances that may occur on occasion.
 We always strive to provide our customers with a safe and enjoyable SCUBA experience.